urbainzotcha/git_tutorial/README.md

 ~
 "~/GIT_repositories/git_tutorial/.git/MERGE_MSG" 6L, 252B
 ```
+Zou can close this interface after adding your explanations and comments there bz pressing `:q`.
 We have the same situation on the new branch as well.
 ```bash
 $ git status
 On branch main